 37.5% of the world’s internet users utilize ad blocker tools to remove intrusive online advertising.

 In 2020, it was reported that 20% of all online sessions were blocked via an ad blocker.

 What Are Ad Blockers?

 Ad blockers are filtering tools used to alter or remove ads.
-They are usually used as browser extensions like AdBlock, uBlock, and Adblock Plus.
+They are usually used as browser extensions (see Ad Blocker for Chrome) like AdBlock, uBlock, and Adblock Plus.